Mr-lwd/SAE-FedProto-CEC/README.md

 1. 2024/12/1 Build the repository & Implement Fedproto in Client-Edge-Cloud Architecture.
-2. 2024/12/2 fix the communication problem. todo
+2. 2024/12/2 Write the Pseudo Code and Symbol Table.